 Tubeless specific tire – The tire MUST say tubeless specific on it.
 Tubeless specific tires have a reinforced bead on them, if you try to run a non-tubeless specific tire as a tubeless set up it will not seat right and will blow off the rim.

 Tubeless valve (ideally with removable valve core) – In order to create an air tight seal, you need a valve that securely clamps in place.
 We have tubeless valves designed for every depth of rim we offer.
-Each tubeless valve will come with our patent pending tubeless wing nut, a unique solution to being able to tighten and loosen the nut on your tubeless valves.
+Each tubeless valve will come with removable valve cores, and our patent pending tubeless wing nut, a unique solution to being able to tighten and loosen the nut on your tubeless valves.

 Tubeless rim tape – We give you the option of adding a tubeless set up on your wheels.
 When you do, you will have two layers of our blue tubeless tape installed on the rim.
 If you are looking to convert the 2016 model rims (with the tubeless rim bed) and need tubeless tape, you need 25mm wide tape for the rim bed.

 Tire levers – Tubeless tires fit tighter on the rims and can be a lot harder to install.
 If you are not comfortable using a tire lever then tubeless may not be the best option (especially if you flat while out on a ride).
 The alloy wheels will be easier to mount a tire on compared to the carbons.
 With the carbon clinchers, the bead seat is already fairly tight, so installing a tubeless tire on them will be difficult.
-Use a tire lever, go slowly pushing small part of the tire over the hook.
-The good news is you don’t have to worry about pinching your tube when installing a tire.
-Note that we have installed dozens of tubeless tires on carbon clinchers and have never had one that was close to being impossible.
-Some tires go on much easier than others.
+Watch our youtube video for a trick that makes it easier to mount these tires.
+Use the levers to remove the tire.

 Air compressor – In order to get initial pressure into the tire and get it to seat in the rim, a pump usually will not supply air fast enough for this.
 First remove the valve cores of the valvestems with a valve core remover tool.
 An air compressor can save you a lot of unnecessary pumping (cyclists are notorious for not having arm strength).
 Several floor pumps also now include air pressure chambers, to store up high psi to mimic the effects of using a compressor.